ne0YT/Linux-Subsystem-for-Windows_Seamless_windows_apps_on_Linux/README.md

 + Tick "Auto-Mount"
 ```
 This will create the "Z:" Drive in Windows automatically!
 Otherwise, there's an issue with the guest tools.
+But if you are worried about permanently mounting the root of the host Linux system in Windows in read/write mode because of security reasons, you can uncheck this box later (see “umountRoot” section).

 Additional tip (for true "seamlessness"):
 Add the attached **"disable_taskbar.cmd"** to the startup-folder.